Mayor Rob Keffer's Office

 Bradford West Gwillimbury has a proud past and an exciting future.
 In 1991, the Town of Bradford amalgamated with the Township of West Gwillimbury and the Hamlet of Bond Head to become the municipality we know affectionately as BWG.
 However, our story goes back further than that, with Bradford first surveyed in 1791, and becoming a village in 1857.
 The Hamlet of Bond Head was established in 1837, becoming a small but busy community with many businesses, hotels and famous residents such as Sir William Osler, considered by many to be the father of modern medicine.

 BWG is a great place to live.
 We have fantastic parks and trails, a state-of-the-art leisure centre, a beautiful new library, and quality arenas, soccer fields and baseball diamonds.
-We are always investing to improve our recreation offerings, and recently approved the master plan for a new 97-acre multi-use park.
+We are always investing to improve our recreation offerings, and recently opened a new 97-acre multi-use park.
 Our many service clubs, seniors’ groups, faith communities and sports teams work to foster a sense of community for all ages.

 Our town is also a great place to work, with industrial plants, small businesses, agriculture and commercial stores benefiting from great transportation access to the Greater Toronto Area by highway and GO transit, serviced land opportunities, reliable infrastructure and our talented local workforce.
 If you are interested in opening a business or investing in a new commercial or industrial development, our Economic Development Department and I would love to hear from you and to work with you to create jobs and economic growth.